Windows operating systems provide the command

-If we have logged in with the GUI we may need to logout from current session.
-We will use
+If we have logged in with the GUI we may need to log out from the current session.
+We will use the option

-/l option in order to logout from current user session.
+/l in order to log out from the current user session.

 > shutdown /l

 By default when we issue shutdown command the computer will not shut down immediately.
-There is 60 seconds wait time before shutdown.
-We can cancel the shutdown operation with
+There are 60 seconds wait time before shutdown.
+We can cancel the shutdown operation with which

 > shutdown /a

-Hibernate feature will make computer sleep and wake up in seconds without starting from scratch.
-We can hibernate the computer with the
+Hibernate features will make computer sleep and wake up in seconds without starting from scratch.
+We can hibernate the computer with the option

 Send Message To System Users

 A typical server will be used more than one person.
-There may be other persons who is using server currently.
-We need to provide information about shutdown, restart.
-We can use
+There may be other persons who are using server currently.
+We need to provide information about a shutdown, restart.
+We can use the option

-/c option with the message.
-Message will be put into double quotes.
+/c with the message.
+The message will be put into double quotes.

 Specify Time or Interval For Shutdown and Restart

-/t option and time value.
-In this example we will specify waiting time for 120 seconds for shutdown.
+/t and time value.
+In this example, we will specify a waiting time for 120 seconds for the shutdown.
 Merging this option with send message will be very useful.